 In Greek mythology and religion, the thiasus (Greek thiasos), was the ecstatic retinue of Dionysus, often pictured as inebriated revelers.
 Many of the myths of Dionysus are connected with his arrival in the form of a procession.
 The grandest such version was his triumphant return from “India”, which influenced symbolic conceptions of the Roman triumph and was narrated in rapturous detail in Nonnus’ Dionysiaca.

-- 1,455,892 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 6 Key Attitudes and Behaviors of Successful Leaders

 - The Distinction Between Leadership and Supervision

 - Five Fundamental Principles From Adam Grant's "Give and Take" Book